FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 export class LibToConfigureModule {}
 ```

-If we want to use the library we have to import this module into our apps module by adding it to the `imports` array of the `app.module.ts`.
+If we want to use the library we have to import this module into our `consumerApp`s `AppModule` by adding it to the `imports` array of the `app.module.ts`.

 ```js
 import { NgModule } from '@angular/core';